 1. Jollof Rice

-It is sometimes served with vegetables, chicken or beef and fried fish.
-This dish is not only popular in Nigeria but also in some other West African countries such as Ghana.
+It is sometimes served with vegetables, chicken or beef, and fried fish.
+This dish is popular far beyond the borders of Nigeria – it’s also a staple in Ghana and other West African nations.

-The grounded cassava is drained of water, some starch and hydrocyanic acid before it is sieved and fried in a hot pan.
+Garri is prepared from cassava.
+This is first harvested, peeled, washed, and ground.
+It is then drained of water, some starch, and hydrocyanic acid before it is sieved and fried in a hot pan.
 The result of this process is called garri.

-Garri can then be used to prepare Eba simply by adding hot water into a bowl containing the desired quantity of garri granules.
-Eba can be eaten with any Nigerian soup such as Egusi soup, Okro soup, Banga soup, Afang soup, etc.
+Garri can then be used to prepare Eba simply by adding hot water to the desired quantity of garri granules.
+Eba can be eaten with any Nigerian soup, such as Egusi soup, Okro soup, Banga soup, Afang soup, etc.